EU legislation relevant to fruit juices

 The composition and quality of the products are covered by a specific European Fruit Juice Directive.
 This Directive stipulates the specific characteristics of fruit juices and fruit-based drinks to guarantee the best possible products are put on the European market.
 It defines the composition of the various products that can be produced, including not only fruit juices, but also dehydrated fruit juice and fruit nectars.
 It specifies the criteria with which the various products must comply, including which fruits can be used, their minimum content, what ingredients can or cannot be added and how these products must be designated on the label.
 As an example, it must be clearly indicated on the label when a product has been sweetened or when it has been obtained from concentrated juice.

 In addition, fruit juices are subject to various European laws that regulate the safe manufacturing and correct labelling of these products.
 These include:

-- A new Labelling Regulation has just been adopted and the European Parliament and the European Council have introduced a number of new requirements.
+- A new Labelling Regulation has been adopted in 2011 and the European Parliament and the European Council have introduced a number of new requirements.

 - The description of nutritional and health benefits is now regulated by the Nutrition and Health Claims Regulation, This law requires that no nutrition claim or health claim may be used if it has not first been approved.
 It will in future also specify nutritional criteria (nutrient profiles) that products need to respect before a health claim can be made.